johnamuesiarch/corp-netlify-cms-demo/src/pages/posts/index.md

 ---
-title: Using Netlify CMS with an Astro site
+title: Using Netlify CMS with a Frasers site
-publishDate: 16 May 2022
+publishDate: 15 June 2023
-author: Chris Swithinbank
+author: John Jonathan
 authorURL: https://twitter.com/swithinbank
 description: How to get started using Netlify CMS to manage your Astro site’s content
 layout: ../../layouts/BlogPost.astro